hbs-rcs/versioning_data_scripts/02_GitKraken.md

 **Exercise #1**

 1. Create a repository "learning_github" in GitKraken.
-Make sure to create it both locally, and remotely on github.com.
+Make sure to create it both locally, and remotely on github.com (via `init`).
 2. Find the folder on your local computer, and add a couple of small text files to it from your computer.
 3. Create a new plain text file called "data-file.txt", add a line or 2 of content to it and save it to the "learning_github" folder.
 4. Go to GitKraken, and commit the change with an approriate message.